 He laughed.
 “Are you an alto?” he asked.

 “According to Mr. Beckham, I am a contralto,” she referred to the conductor.
-“I always thought I was a mezzo soprano,” she said, remembering a conversation from the downloads.
+“I always thought I was a mezzo,” she said, remembering a conversation from the downloads.

-“Let’s see,” he said, gesturing to her face with his left hand, “From your speaking voice, I can tell you would make a great Carmen,” he joked.
+“Let’s see,” he said, gesturing to her face with his left hand, “From your speaking voice, I can tell you would make a great Carmen,” he smiles.